How to get a credit card

 If you’re feeling confident about your score and eligibility, then it’s time to apply.

-You may need to either provide a few more details than you did in your eligibility checker, or review your application to get an offer (or rejection) from the lender.
+You may need to provide a few more details than you did in your eligibility checker to get an offer from the lender.
 The lender will be carrying out a full credit search to confirm you are who you said you are.
-With most lenders you can apply directly online.
+With most lenders you can apply directly online, and you’ll usually get a decision straight away.

 If your application gets approved